brucefan1983/gpuqt/README.md

 * To use the CPU version, it only requires a `g++` compiler.
 * To use the GPU version, it also requires a CUDA-enabled GPU with compute capability of 3.5 or higher and a `CUDA` toolkit.
-* The code has only been tested in linux systems.
+* Support both Windows and linux systems.

 ## Installing